-The second generalization of the FRAME model is inspired by the recent successes of deep convolutional neural networks (CNNs or ConvNets) [53, 51], and it can be called the deep FRAME model [58].
+The second generalization of the FRAME model is inspired by the recent successes of deep convolutional neural networks (CNNs or ConvNets) [52, 50], and it can be called the deep FRAME model [57].
 The filters used in the original FRAME model are linear filters that capture local image features.
 In the deep FRAME model, the linear filters are replaced by the non-linear filters at a certain convolutional layer of a pre-trained deep ConvNet.
 Such filters can capture more complex patterns, and the deep FRAME model built on such filters can be more expressive.

 Instead of using filters from a pre-trained ConvNet, we can also learn the filters from the observed data.
-The resulting model is a deep convolutional energybased model [66, 8, 90] or what can be called a generative ConvNet model [90].
+The resulting model is a deep convolutional energy-based model [65, 8, 90] or what can be called a generative ConvNet model [90].
 Such a model can be considered a recursive multi-layer generalization of the original FRAME model.
 The log probability density function of the original FRAME model consists of non-linear transformations of linear filter responses.
 If we repeat this structure recursively, we get the generative ConvNet model with multiple layers of linear filtering followed by point-wise non-linear transformations.
 It is possible to learn such a model from natural images [90].

-We can generate synthetic images by sampling from the above FRAME models using Markov chain Monte Carlo (MCMC) such as the Langevin dynamics [56, 30], which runs gradient descent on the energy function of the model while adding Gaussian white noises for diffusion.
+We can generate synthetic images by sampling from the above FRAME models using Markov chain Monte Carlo (MCMC) such as the Langevin dynamics [55, 30], which runs gradient descent on the energy function of the model while adding Gaussian white noises for diffusion.
 This sampling scheme was first applied to the original FRAME model by Zhu and Mumford (1998) [97], where the gradient descent part of the dynamics was interpreted as the Gibbs Reaction And Diffusion Equation (GRADE).
 The Langevin dynamics can be used to sample from deep FRAME model where the gradient can be efficiently computed by back-propagation.

 1.4.
-Auto-encoder, adversarial interpretation, generator as sampler distribution is the Gaussian white noise model, the local modes of the probability density follow an auto-encoder.
-We call it the Hopfield auto-encoder, because it defines the local energy minima of the model [44].
+Auto-encoder, adversarial interpretation, generator as sampler

+The FRAME model can be written as exponential tilting of a reference distribution such as the uniform measure or the Gaussian white noise model.
+If the reference distribution is the Gaussian white noise model, the local modes of the probability density follow an auto-encoder.
+We call it the Hopfield auto-encoder, because it defines the local energy minima of the model [43].
 In the Hopfield auto-encoder, the bottom-up filters detect the patterns corresponding to the filters, then the binary detection results are used as the coefficients in the top-down representation where the original filters play the role of basis functions.